 Light & Heat Stress

 Your Pilea‘s leaves might also be curling due to the plant being in an area where it’s getting a little too much light, or it’s getting too hot.
 The perfect spot is just a touch further inside a bright room, potentially an east-facing window if there’s a good spot free.

 If you’re not already, make sure to open your windows every now and then to make sure that the air in your room is circulating properly.
 This reduces the risk of hotspots forming in the room where your Pilea is sat.
 The ideal temperature for Pilea is between 18°C – 24°C, so it shouldn’t be too difficult to keep in a good range.
 You can always pick up a digital thermometer or a light meter to check the spot your Pilea is sat for peace of mind.

-Some leaf curling in Pilea can be down to nutrient deficiencies.
+Some leaf curling, wrinkling and cupping in a Pilea can be down to nutrient deficiencies.
 Make sure that you are correctly feeding (or fertilising) your Pilea year round so that they’re getting all of the key nutrients they need to continue thriving.
 Once a month feeds will be more than enough at half the strength that the bottle recommends.
 Our plants love this liquid fertiliser.

 With the possibility of causing multiple other issues, root crowding in your Pilea is worth checking every so often.
 Let your plant dry out for a couple of days after watering and then gently lift it from it’s pot, if all you can see are roots then it seems likely that overcrowding could be the source of your Pilea’s curling leaves.
 Grab a bigger pot, some more nutrient-rich soil (this potting mix from Miracle Gro is great) and gently dig through the roots with a chopstick to separate them out a little before repotting your plant with a little bit more room to grow.